NilPointer-Software/bdfd-wiki/src/bdscript/noMentionMessageComplex.md

 # $noMentionMessage[]
-Returns an argument of the user's message without any mentions.
+Returns an argument from the user's message omitting any mentions.

 ## Syntax
 ```